-Gear up with supplies for cooking and top up all your vehicle’s fluids because services are very limited once you leave town.
-You also most likely won’t have cell service once you get 15-20 minutes in on the Gold River Highway (Hwy 28) so make sure you’ve got all your emails answered and accommodation arrangements (if need be) made before setting out; a Backroads Mapbook or offline map on your phone will also come in handy if you decide to veer off the main highway at all (which, needless to say, you always should).
+Gear up with supplies for cooking and top up all of your vehicle’s fluids because services are very limited once you leave town.
+You also most likely won’t have cell service once you get 15-20 minutes in on the Gold River Highway (Hwy 28) so make sure you’ve got all your emails answered and accommodation arrangements (if need be) made before setting out.
+A Backroads Mapbook or offline map on your phone will also come in handy if you decide to veer off the main highway at all (which, needless to say, you always should).

 ELK FALLS PROVINCIAL PARK

-Just a few minutes after leaving town, you’ll enter into Elk Falls Provincial Park which has some great walking trails, camping and a super cool suspension bridge.
+Just a few minutes after leaving town, you’ll enter into Elk Falls Provincial Park which has some great walking trails, camping, and a super cool suspension bridge.
 The falls themselves are a short walk from the park’s entrance and can be especially epic when the nearby hydroelectric dam is open, pushing massive amounts of water down the river.
 Entry to the park is free and the paid campground is open year-round.

 STRATHCONA PARK LODGE

-With the drop in cell service and the lack of folks around, you wouldn’t expect to find a beautifully-crafted lodge hidden along a winding highway but yet, Strathcona Park Lodge exists.
+With the drop in cell service and the lack of folks around, you wouldn’t expect to find a beautifully-crafted eco-lodge hidden along a winding highway but yet, Strathcona Park Lodge exists.
 This lodge is rich in logging history and serves as a meeting point for outdoor adventure enthusiasts and those looking to learn more about the area.
 The lodge hosts everything from camps for kids to romantic getaways for couples looking to do something a little different.
-The lodge works hard to promote sustainable and eco-friendly living where no TV, Internet or grid-connected electricity is to be found.
+The lodge works hard to promote sustainable and eco-friendly living where no TV, Internet, or grid-connected electricity is to be found.
 Almost all of the food served in the dining hall, The Whale Room, is sourced from local farmers and fishers who are passionate about promoting a healthy and conscious lifestyle for those working and visiting.

 The cabins are cozy yet modern and boast some amazing views of the mountains that hug Upper Campbell Lake.
 Whether you’re keen to take a kayak out for a paddle or a bike out for a ride, Strathcona Park Lodge is a great spot to really immerse yourself in Vancouver Island’s picturesque beauty.